 - Paying off your pre-settlement loan (loan amount + our one-time flat rate fee)

 - Paying off any medical liens or medical lien funding

 - Deducting their legal fees

 Once all of the stakeholders in your settlement are paid, the rest of the funds go to you.

 If You Lose Your Case

-Most of our clients win their cases.
-But in the event your case goes to trial and the jury votes against you, or a judge dismisses your case, you don’t pay us back.
-That’s right.
-Like your lawyer, we get paid contingent on you winning your case.
+Most plaintiffs who receive legal funding go on to win their cases.
+But in the event your case goes to trial and the jury votes against you, or a judge dismisses your case, you won’t pay any of your funding back.
+Like your lawyer, legal funding companies get paid contingent on you winning your case.

 The only exception to this would be if you committed fraud in your personal injury case.

 At High Rise Financial, we make applying for a pre-settlement loan fast and easy.
 Once you’re approved, we can deposit the funds into your account within 24-48 hours.
 We offer up to $1million for each settlement, giving you a substantial source of funds to draw from over the course of your legal fight.